kovesp/CDL2/CDL2v1/CDL2/CDL2 Lab.md

 DIGIT :: 0 ; 1 ; 2 ; 3 ; 4 ; 5 ; 6 ; 7 ; 8 ; 9.
 SPECIAL :: + ; - ; ... . # ... is any unicode character not listed in ALPHA and DIGIT.
 GLYPH :: ALPHA ; DIGIT ; SPECIAL.
-NOTETY :: NOTION ; EMPTY .
+STRINGGLYPH :: GLYPH.  # But white-space, control characters, " and $ are excluded from GLYPH NOTETY :: NOTION ; EMPTY .
 NOTION1 or NOTION2 :: NOTION1 ; NOTION2.
 NOTION1 and NOTION2 :: NOTON1 , NOTION2.